Fghurayri/portfolio/src/routes/posts/deploy-sveltekit-on-heroku/index.md

   export const prerender = true;
 </script>

 [Sveltekit](https://kit.svelte.dev/) is a framework for building Svelte apps.
 It has an unopinionated approach for production deployment through **_adapters_** for different deployment targets/platforms.
-I found it pretty intuitive to deploy to Heroku by using the [Node adapter](https://github.com/sveltejs/kit/tree/master/packages/adapter-node)
+I found it pretty intuitive to deploy to Heroku by using the [Node adapter](https://github.com/sveltejs/kit/tree/master/packages/adapter-node).

 To deploy a Sveltekit app to Heroku, you need to do the following:

-First, install the adapter as a dev dependency
+First, install the adapter as a dev dependency:

 ```sh
 npm i -D @sveltejs/adapter-node@next